 Getting the most out of the event and creating an atmosphere that makes it a positive experience for others requires some effort.
-Here are my 7 etiquette tips for attending such social receptions:
+Here are my 8 etiquette tips for participating in such social receptions:

 - It’s OK to join a conversation in progress, even if you don’t know the people.
 This is hard, especially for introverts.
 Fortunately, the etiquette of social receptions allows this, as long as you’re being polite.
 Such events aren’t meant for private conversations.
 By being invited to the event, you’re implicitly granted permission to mingle and meet people.

-- Allow people to join your conversation.
+- Allow others to join your conversation.
 Social gatherings aren’t for private, one-on-one discussions.
 Be mindful of others trying to join you.
 Make the person feel welcome by facing at least partially toward them.
 Briefly explaining what discussion you’re currently having.
-Consider posing a relevant question to make it easier for the newcomer to join the flow of the chat.
+Consider posing a relevant question to make it easier for the newcomer to join the chat.

 - Introduce yourself when you run across someone you’ve briefly met before but don’t know very well.
 Even if you recall their name, they might have forgotten yours.
-Make it easier for them to remember who you are by reminding the person your name even if you recall theirs.
+Make it easier for the person to remember who you are by reminding the person your name as part of your greeting.
 Offer some context, perhaps by mentioning where you’ve previously met.

 - It’s OK to move from group to group without spending much time with any one person.
-Social receptions are meant to let people mingle and meet each other, so don’t be shy about thanking the person for the chat when you feel ready to move on, then join a conversation with another person or group.
+Social receptions are meant to let people mingle and meet each other.
+Don’t worry about politely thanking the person for the chat when you feel ready to move on, then join a conversation with another person or group.

-- Bring a business card or, better yet, a calling card and give it to people you’ve met.
-The idea is to make it easier for people to remember you and have a way to get in touch.
-A business card might be too formal nowadays, but some card with your name and contact details might be appropriate.
-Consider using a service such as Moo to print a personal “calling” card.
+- Bring a card with your contact details and offer it to the people with whom you’d like to stay in touch.
+The idea is to make it easier for people to remember you and have a way to contact you.
+A business card might be too formal nowadays, but some card with your name, email and/or social network details might be appropriate.

 - Wear an easy-to-read name tag.
 It makes it easier for people whom you’ve just met or who might not remember your name to strike a conversation.
 If you’re known by your Twitter handle or blog, add that detail to the tag.
-Attach it to your right side, since that is where the person will probably look if shaking your hand with the right hand.
+Pro tip: Attach the name tag your right side, since that is where the person will probably look if shaking your hand with the right hand.

-- Follow up with people you’ve met by email or the social network of their preference no later than 48 hours after the event ends.
+- Follow up with people you’ve met by email or the social network of their preference shortly after the event ends.
 A brief “it was nice to meet you” note if fine, as long as you remind the person who you are, how you’ve met and/or what you discussed.
-Even better, share some useful information or a pointer that’s relevant to your conversation.
+Share some useful information or a pointer that’s relevant to your conversation.
 Don’t wait too long, but also be mindful of multi-day events during which the person might be too busy to spot your note.